 2.What is the role of the mentors within the network?

-Mentors will dedicate a total of 30 hours over a four-month period (Feb – May 2018) to provide 8 hours of coating to 3 organizations.
+Mentors will dedicate a total of 30 hours over a four-month period (Feb – May 2018) to provide 8 hours of coaching to 3 organizations.
 There is a long list of the types of support buy we prioritized organizations supporting people of color and the what I can help them with, including logistics, finances and budgeting and general leadership.
 It was really tough which organizations to choose to work with, if you know me, I would like to work with all of them!

 3. What are you most looking forward to?

-I am looking forward to helping grass roots organizations avoid reinventing the wheel by sharing lessons learned, systems thinking, & effective non-asset based distribution/supply chain management.
+I am looking forward to helping grassroots organizations avoid reinventing the wheel by sharing lessons learned, systems thinking, & effective non-asset based distribution/supply chain management.
 I am also looking forward to help build myself up to do more mentorship and consulting work in the good food movement.

 4. How can people get involved?